It’s considered Auckland’s main street, the axis on which the city spins.

 Meanwhile, back on Queen Street, it’s no coincidence that the closer you get to the harbour, where cruise ships dock the bigger the brand names.
 Gucci, Dior and Louis Vuitton all have glossy spectacular facades.

 Strip clubs, backpacker hostels and late-night bars used to define Fort Street but there’s more to it these days.
-Some excellent food options – Ima Cuisine, Beirut, Indochine Kitchen – have transformed it.
+Some excellent food options – including Ima Cuisine and Indochine Kitchen – have transformed it.
 Nearby Fort and Imperial lanes are also fair bristling with impressive eating options and clubs.